New York Divorce Laws

 Should You Represent Yourself in a New York Divorce?

 You certainly have the right to represent yourself in your divorce.
 But whether you should do that is a different matter.
 Self-representation (known as appearing "pro se") is most practical when you have an uncontested case, or you have no minor or dependent children and very few assets.
-But in situations where you have custody disputes or a significant amount of property, you may be better off retaining an attorney.
-Divorce laws can be quite complicated.
-A qualified divorce lawyer will know the intricacies of the law, as well as the ins-and-outs of the court system.
+But in situations where you have custody disputes or a significant amount of property, you should strongly consider hiring an attorney.
+Divorce laws, as well as court rules on evidence and discovery, can be quite complicated.
+A qualified divorce lawyer will know the intricacies of the law, as well as the ins and outs of the court system.

 Remember, you're likely going to have to live with the results of your case well after the divorce is over.
 If, down the road, you realize you made a mistake, there's no guarantee you'll be able to correct it.
 So it pays to get it right the first time.